CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

 This is a focused, domain-specific skill that addresses a real and recurring problem.
-Its strengths are clear scoping (dev-only transitive vulnerabilities) and concrete real-world examples.
+Its strengths are clear scoping (dev-only transitive vulnerabilities) and concrete real-world examples with specific package names and versions.
 Its weaknesses are the lack of a truly executable, step-by-step workflow with validation checkpoints and the redundancy between the two examples which describe essentially the same scenario.

 Suggestions